Boyle-Lab/Boyle-Lab.github.io/_posts/2022/2022-12-17-Holiday_Party.md

 - Events
 ---

-We enjoyed an end-of-year celebration with hotpot and a friendly White Elephant gift exchange game!
+We enjoyed an end-of-year celebration with hotpot and a White Elephant gift exchange game!

 <div>
 {% for image in site.static_files %}